calvin, my favorite ghost

 Do you know?
 How could you?
 Love is an active word – something I told you many times in earnest desperation; how could you possibly know if I do not tell you, do not show you, do not – ?
 How can I make myself clear?
 When will doubt settle in like a head-cold, and how can I combat it with nothing at all?
 What do you know und wie kann ich mich so ausdrücken, dass du es verstehst?

 Sitting on your futon as a relative outsider for the first time, watching you, pretending what is standing in the room is not a thundering screaming abused circus elephant makes me crazy.
 Everybody knows.
-They can smell him.
 They see the sad, lost way you look at me; they see the way I smile at you: weakly, feigning contentedness.
 Both of us so fake these days.